When the photograph takes more than 1/60s to capture, there is a greater chance of it being blurred.

 - Use the Mirror lock up function to reduce vibrations

-- Hang your bag on the tripod, making sure it’s can’t swing, to pull it downwards and steady it
+- Hang your bag on the tripod, making sure it doesn’t move in the wind

-- Check the ground under the tripod’s feet is sturdy; entrench the legs slightly if necessary.
+- Check that the ground under the tripod’s feet is sturdy; entrench the legs slightly if necessary.